elasticsoftworks/commc/README.md

   - **Input handling**
     - **Keyboard**: capture key codes and state transitions (down/up) and optionally text input with Unicode composition.
 Include timestamps and repeat handling.
     - **Mouse**: capture pointer coordinates, button states, wheel deltas, and relative motion.
 Provide event-driven and polling interfaces, and map raw device coordinates to window/screen coordinates.

-## Development

-All libraries adhere to:

-- C89/ANSI C standard compliance
-- C-FORM code formatting rules
-- Zero external dependencies
-- Cross-platform compatibility focus

-## Usage

-Libraries can be integrated individually or as a complete suite.
-Each component maintains its own documentation and examples within its respective directory.

-The modular design allows developers to include only needed functionality without carrying unnecessary overhead.

 ## Licensing